mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/08/app-modernization-google-next-2020.md

 - [Hands-on Lab: Continuous Delivery with Jenkins in Kubernetes Engine](https://cloudonair.withgoogle.com/events/next20-studyjam/watch?talk=w7-talk-3) [[Youtube](https://youtu.be/dgPA_I6PSoA)]
     - A 47-min video walking trhough this Qwiklabs lab: [Hands-on Lab: Continuous Delivery with Jenkins in Kubernetes Engine](https://www.qwiklabs.com/focuses/1103?parent=catalog).

-2020 is a very weird year for sure because of the covid-19 situation, I feel very priviledged to work in IT and very grateful and proud to work for a company like Google, providing such amazing new way to learn (e-)attend and consume conference.
+2020 is a very weird year for sure because of the covid-19 situation, I feel very priviledged to work in IT and very grateful and proud to work for a company like Google, providing such amazing new way to learn and (e-)attend and consume conference.
 This blog article is mostly focused on the App Modernization area, but like discussed at the beginning of this blog article, [there is more with past or upcoming sessions](https://gregsramblings.com/blog/google-cloud-next-onair-cheat-sheet).
 I hope you feel like me engergized and envisioned with all of this! ;)

 Complementary resources:
 - [Accelerate your application development and delivery](https://cloud.google.com/blog/topics/google-cloud-next/developer-productivity-announcements-at-next20-onair)